Switzerland 1-1 Germany: Füllkrug cancels out Ndoye goal to keep hosts top | UEFA EURO 2024

 Key stats

-- Switzerland’s total of five goals scored in three games at EURO 2024 has surpassed their highest total of four in a EURO group which they recorded at EURO 2020.
+- Switzerland's total of five goals scored in three games at EURO 2024 surpasses their highest total of four in a EURO group recorded at EURO 2020.

 - This is Switzerland's sixth group stage appearance and they reached the knockout rounds in a third successive tournament.